Nelson Velazquez Preview, Player Props: Royals vs. White Sox

 Nelson Velazquez At The Plate

-- Velazquez has five doubles, 11 home runs and seven walks while batting .250.
+- Velazquez is hitting .243 with five doubles, 12 home runs and eight walks.

-- Velazquez has reached base via a hit in 17 games this year (of 30 played), and had multiple hits in seven of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.